 The idea behind a screen protector is it takes the abuse rather than the glass display.
 It’s much easier to apply a new screen protector than to replace a scratched or cracked display.
 However, there are two display types that aim to make screen protectors irrelevant.

 Gorilla Glass Explained

-This is all assuming you apply the screen protector properly — if you’re not careful, you may end up with bubbles and cracks under your screen protector and you may have to apply a new one.
+This is all assuming you apply the screen protector properly.
+If you’re not careful, you may end up with bubbles and cracks under your screen protector, and you may have to apply a new one.